svetika44/cssi-prework-javascript-arrays-cssi-prework-2016/README.md

 ## What is an Array?

 An array is like a basket––it is a container for a collection of data.
-Let's take a closer look with the help of the following example.
+An array is an ordered list that can contain more than one piece of data, called an element.

 So far, we've used variables to store information.
 For example, I could create a variable called `my_name` and set it equal to my name: `my_name = "Severus Snape"`.
 However, variables only allow us to store one piece of information at a time.